CamilaDuitama/aKmerBroom/README.md

-ancient_kmers.bloom : a bloom filter with ancient kmers unknown_reads.fastq : a file with reads which we want to classify as ancient or not [optional] ancient_kmers : a text file where each row is a known ancient kmer
+ancient_kmers.bloom : a bloom filter with ancient kmers unknown_reads.fastq : a file with reads which we want to classify as ancient or not [optional] ancient_kmers : a text file where each row is a known ancient kmer [optional] n_consec_matches : Number of consecutive matches in the Bloom Filter that should be used to classify a read as anchor read
 ```

 ### Output